Call For Papers

 Catholic Social Thought Topic Session

-- Your paper proposal should be between 250 and 500 words.
+- Proposal should be between 200 and 500 words.

 - You should also include a 100 words précis that will be posted on the CTSA website should your paper be accepted.

-- No member may present a paper/respond to a paper/participate on a panel more than once at a given convention.
-An exception is made for members of under-represented groups.
-Presentations made to the Women’s Consultation on Constructive Theology are included in this rubric.
+- No member may present a paper/respond to a paper/participate on a panel more than once at a given convention, with the exception of members of under-represented groups.

-You will be notified by e-mail whether your paper has been accepted by September 14, 2013.
+You will be notified whether your paper has been accepted by September 14, 2014.